ufal/npfl087/1920-summer/labs/01-training-marian-nmt/README.md

 ...
 ```

+Note: Doom and Adan machines are not binary compatible.
+If you get an error "Illegal instruction" when running Marian it means, that you compiled Marian on one machine, but tried running it on the other.

 ## Non-Interactive Training
 Always use non-interactive jobs for long-time training.
 The main reason is that if your job dies, it frees the GPU.
 An interactive job would wait for you to continue.